 However, the insertion of new artificial roots actually is a new implantation.
 Therefore when calculating the time necessary for complete recovery, you must take into account the ossification period taking three to six months.

-Defects of superstructures screwed into implants are more easy to deal with.
-Dental implant repair can usually be solve the problem, without having to worry about a longer healing time.
+Defects of superstructures screwed into implants are easier to deal with.
+Dental implant repair can usually solve the problem, without having to worry about longer healing time.